Bhutan’s Digital Identity Revolution - Featured Image

 Key Takeaways

-• Digital identity is shifting from siloed government databases to more open, interoperable systems.
+• Digital identity is evolving from closed databases to interoperable credential-based systems.

 The Digital Dilemma - Kryptomindz Blog